isomerpages/moe-catholichigh/_non-academic/CCA/Overview.md

 **R**obo-**A**utomation **D**esignIng **U**sing **S**TEM (RADIUS) is a club where aspiring Master Builders and Coding Wizards gather for their love of robotics and coding.
 In RADIUS, our gentlemen will acquire problem solving, logical thinking and coding skills, as well as teamwork so as to complete any given tasks.

 In order to ensure that they apply what they have learnt, RADIUS members will also take part in various competitions.
-Through all these various events and competitions, our members learn to work together as a team, developing confidence and honing their communication skills in the process.The members will take away fruitful learning points and unforgettable experiences
+Through all these various events and competitions, our members learn to work together as a team, developing confidence and honing their communication skills in the process.
+The members will take away fruitful learning points and unforgettable experiences

 ![RADIUS Pic1](/images/Primary/PE/RADIUS%201.jpg)